No Fixed Address (album): Commercial performance

 In its first week of release, the album debuted at number two on the Canadian Albums Chart, selling 20,000 copies.
-This marks the band's first official studio album not to debut at number one on the chart, falling behind One Direction's Four.
 As of January 2015, No Fixed Address has sold 58,000 copies in Canada.
 The album was certified platinum by Music Canada for sales of over 80,000 copies in Canada.
-In UK, it became their first studio album since "The States" to miss the top 10 of the chart, despite receiving a Silver certification later.
+In the United Kingdom, it became their first studio album since The State to miss the top 10 of the chart, despite receiving a Silver certification later.

-In the US, the album debuted at number four on the US Billboard 200 and number one on the US Top Rock Albums chart selling 80,000 copies in its first week.
+In the United States, the album debuted at number four on the US Billboard 200 and number one on the US Top Rock Albums chart selling 80,000 copies in its first week.
 Debut sales for the album were less than the debut of the band's previous album, Here and Now, which saw 227,000 copies sold in its first week.

 Track listing

 The track listing of the album was revealed on August 22, 2014.
 The track list changes were confirmed on their website on October 29, 2014.